-Highpoint Network Out of Network Annual Deductible (applies to all medical services.)
-Individual \$100 per individual.
+HighPoint Network Out of Network Annual Deductible (applies to all medical services.)
+Individual \$250 per individual.
 Not applicable.
-Family \$200 per family.
+Family \$500 per family.
 All individual deductible amounts will count toward the family deductible; an individual will not have to pay more than the individual deductible amount.
 Not applicable.
-Annual Out of Pocket N Maximum Individual \$5,000 per individual.
+Annual Out of Pocket N Maximum Individual \$5,250 per individual.
 Not applicable.
-Family \$10,000 per family.
+Family \$10,500 per family.
 The out of pocket maximum includes the annual deductible, coinsurance and copays.
 It does not include monthly premium amounts.
 All individual out of pocket amounts will count toward the family out of pocket maximum; an individual will not have to pay more than the individual out of pocket maximum.
 Not applicable.
 Lifetime Maximum No lifetime maximum.
 Not applicable.
-Covered Providers Denver Health and Hospital Authority, UC Health, CU Health Partners, Colorado Pediatric Partners, Children's Hospital Colorado providers and facilities, and SCL providers in the Front Range area.
+Covered Providers Denver Health and Hospital Authority, UC Health, CU Health Partners, Colorado Pediatric Partners, Children's Hospital Colorado providers and facilities, and Intermountain Health providers in the Front Range area.
 Columbine network for chiropractic.
 First Health providers in Colorado are in network for outpatient mental health services only.
-See online provider directory for a complete list of current providers: denverhealthmedicalplan.org/find-doctor.
-Not applicable.
-Office Visits Primary Care Visit Three PCP visits per calendar year at \$0 cost sharing per calendar year at Denver Health facilities only. \$35 copay per visit.
+Conceptions is in network for infertility services.
+See online provider directory for a complete list of current providers: denverhealthmedicalplan.org/find-doctor .
+Office Visits Primary Care Visit Three PCP visits per calendar year at \$0 cost sharing per calendar year at Denver Health facilities only.
+Deductible and \$35 copay per visit.
 Not covered.
-Specialist Visit \$40 copay per visit.
+Specialist Visit Deductible and \$40 copay per visit.
 Not covered.
 Preventive Services Children & Adults No copayment (100% covered).
 This applies to all preventive services with an A or B recommendation from the U.S. Preventive Services Task Force (USPSTF).
 Includes annual well visit, well woman exams, well baby care, prenatal visits, preventive colonoscopy and mammogram.
 See USPSTF list on our website at: denverhealthmedicalplan.org/dhha-forms-documents-links.